FGL’s Tyler Hubbard Gives a Thumbs Up for Gilford, New Hampshire, Concerts

 Now, imagine being a solo artist and taking a break from the duo, which skyrocketed to the top of the charts and into the hearts of all bro-country lovers forever.

 In walks Tyler Hubbard, half of the award-winning duo Florida Georgia Line.
-Over a year ago, the duo announced they were taking a break from FGL, and recording solo projects.
+Almost two years ago, the duo announced they were taking a break from FGL, and recording solo projects.

 It was Brian Kelley who jumped into the solo record deal, and Tyler was left wondering what to do next.

-As Tyler told some radio people recently in New York for a special listening event for his project, Covid gave him a lot of time to think, be with family, and imagine what was going to happen next without FGL.
-He's 35 with a wife he adores and three children.
+As Tyler told some radio people in New York for a special listening event for his project, Covid gave him a lot of time to think, be with family, and imagine what was going to happen next without FGL.
+He's 36 with a wife and three children.

 He said "none of these songs would ever be on a Florida Georgia Line album".
 They are too personal.
 His song about his dad is poignant, telling the crowd of about 20 people how he lost his father when he was only 20 years old.

-"5 foot 9" is his first single off the project, and Hubbard is very excited.
-His eyes light up at the thought of touring again.
+"5 foot 9" was the first single off the project.
+It went to number one, as did his second single "Dancing in the Country".
+Hubbard's eyes light up at the thought of touring again.

 Yes, Bank of New Hampshire Pavilion in Gilford is near the top of their list.
 He said it's so much fun to play there, and they treat the artists so well.
 He also talked about the lobster for dinner, all kinds of adult toys, a pool, and more.

 It's nice to know the superstars love New Hampshire so much.
 What's not to love about the "Live Free or Die" state?